 10 camera techniques to master in 2014: learn basic TTL flash techniques

-As our Shoot Like a Pro series on mastering some of the fundamental camera techniques continues we introduce you to several basic TTL flash techniques that can transform your images.
+In this next section we’ll introduce you to several basic TTL flash techniques that can transform your images.

 Many people are deterred from using flash either by its perceived complexity or the harsh, unflattering light that it can produce.
 But with TTL (through the lens) exposure control and instant review to check your results, using flash doesn’t have to be difficult.